rutura/cpp_20_m_containers/README.md

 # Docker Containers Intended for Use with the C++ 23 Masterclass

+# IMPORTANT NOTE:
+  - You need to have Docker installed on your machine to use these containers

 # Three containers are provided:
 - one using GCC 14.2
 - one using Clang 18